ashishthomaschempolil/Fine-tune-BERT-Classification/README.md

 3. Fine-tune BERT for text classification with TensorFlow 2 and TensorFlow Hub

-This is done on quora insincere text classification dataset available on Kaggle.
+This is done on a small subset of [quora insincere text classification dataset](https://www.kaggle.com/c/quora-insincere-questions-classification/data) available on Kaggle.